 “Approximately one third of first year students have experienced doubts sufficiently strong to make them consider withdrawing at some point during the first year” (Nottingham 2011: Finding a).

 Several studies emphasise the importance of the first year, generally agreeing that approximately a third of students consider withdrawing during Year 1 of their course (Boyle et al 2011: 43-44 and 97 and Nottingham 2011).
+Ensure that your students are aware of the role of the Gateway and the ‘U at UCA’ wellbeing app and refer them to the SU Clubs and Societies.
 Research at UCA suggests that student anxieties early in their University career are predominantly about fitting in and belonging, rather than coping with the academic workload.
-Does your induction provide any of the following activities:

 Does your induction provide opportunities to sample/ practise normal first year learning?